-For students who live within 2 hours of Winnipeg, the midterm test will be held Monday October 30, 2017 from 5:30 p.m. - 7:30 p.m.
-All other students will write their midterm online and should follow the Midterm Exam Instructions link at the top right corner of the course homepage on UM Learn.
+For students who live within 2 hours of Winnipeg, the midterm test will be held Monday October 29, 2018 from 5:30 p.m. to 7:30 p.m.
+All other students will write their midterm online and should follow the instructions on the course homepage on UM Learn (click on Content in the top left corner and then select Midterm Exam in the Course Information folder).
 The midterm will cover Units 1-5 in the course outline and will consist of only multiple-choice questions.
 Students missing the midterm test for a valid reason (and with documentation) will be permitted to write a deferred midterm test at a later date.

 The final exam will be 3 hours in duration and will be scheduled by the Registrar's Office for students who live within 2 hours of Winnipeg.
-All other students must use the Exam Location Management widget on UM Learn to request an off-campus exam location by October 6.
-More details about off-campus final exams can be found on the course homepage on UM Learn.
+All other students must use the Final

+Exam Location Management widget on UM Learn to request an off-campus exam location by September 21.
+More details about off-campus final exams can be found at http://intranet.umanitoba.ca/academic_support/catl/flexible/exams.html.
 The final exam will cover Units 1 - 11, with emphasis on Units 6 - 11.
 It will contain both multiple-choice questions and a written component, in an approximate 60:40 ratio.

 For the midterm test and the final examination: (i) nonprogrammable handheld calculators are permitted (graphing calculators are not permitted), (ii) electronic devices, such as cell phones or headphones, are prohibited, (iii) statistical tables will be provided, if required, and (iv) a formula sheet with selected formulas will be provided.
+The formula sheet you will receive on exams is posted on UM Learn; you are required to memorize any formulas not listed on this formula sheet.